Skip to main content

 Get answers to common questions about bus accident claims in New York

 Bus accident cases have strict time limits, especially against government entities like the MTA.
-Our experienced attorneys will protect your rights and fight for the compensation you deserve.
+Our lawyers will protect your rights and fight for the compensation you deserve.
 Call now for a free consultation.

 (516) 227-2662